duanyd/duanyd.github.io/about/index.md

 ---

 # Me
-> I am an IT engineer from Beijing, a postgraduate, engaged in bank software development for more than 10 years.
+> I am an IT engineer from Beijing, a postgraduate, engaged in bank software development for more than 10 years.\n
-> Currently I am an engineer at CCB Financial Technology Co., Ltd., love technology, like cutting-edge technology;
+> Currently I am an engineer at CCB Financial Technology Co., Ltd., love technology, like cutting-edge technology; \n
 > I am interest in finance, big data, intelligence, algorithms, blockchain, etc.